zyangchuan/FlappyUFO/README.md

 Step 2: Unzip and run Flappy UFO.exe under Flappy UFO folder.

 ## How to play
-1. Click to jump.
+- Click to jump.
-2. Close and open the program to restart the game.
+- Close and open the program to restart the game.

 ## How to run FlappyUFO locally
-Step 1: Make sure the latest Pyhton version is installed on your computer.
+Step 1: Install the latest version of Python
 Step 2: Install Panda3D package
 ```
 pip install panda3d